Using an Adoption Agency

 There are thousands of adoption agencies to choose from across the United States, particularly in densely populated areas.
 A good place to start when searching for an agency is the Child Welfare Information Gateway.
 In addition, if you know anyone that adopted through an agency, it would be good to talk with them to discuss their experience.

-If you've found an agency that you think might work for you, be sure to check their reputation as well as accreditation.
+If you've found an agency that you think might work for you, be sure to check their reputation and accreditation.
 Your state should have a licensing department for adoption agencies, which you can check to make sure the adoption agency's license is current and under no conditions.

 There are a number of U.S. adoption agencies specializing in international adoptions.
-Agencies that specialize in international adoptions will know the relevant immigration laws as well as the laws of the foreign nation that you are adopting from.
+Agencies that specialize in international adoptions will know the relevant immigration laws as well as the laws of the foreign nation where the child is located.

 According to U.S. immigration law, any parents seeking to adopt from another nation must either be married or single and over the age of 25.
 Additionally, the parents seeking to adopt must file an Orphan Petition form with the U.S. Citizen and Immigration Service (USCIS) to show that the child's parents have died, disappeared, or abandoned the child, or that the one remaining parent can't care for the child and consents to the adoption.